backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/RDS.md

 > Just for reference, snapshots of EBS volumes were also stored in S3.

 ### Autoscaling
 - RDS will detect when you are running out of space and will **scale automatically** with zero downtime.
-This means we don’t have to scale our database manually.
+	- This means we don’t have to scale our database manually.
-- We set a *desired maximum*(since we don't want to scale our DB infinitely) and auto scaling takes care of the rest.
+- We set a **Maximum Storage Threshold** (since we don't want to scale our DB infinitely) and auto scaling takes care of the rest.
+- It is very useful for applications with **unpredictable workloads**.
+- Automatically modify storage if:
+	- *Free storage is less than 10%* of allocated storage
+	- Low-storage lasts at least 5 minutes
+	- 6 hours have passed since last modification

 > [!caution]+ **Autoscaling** will only work if it is enabled.
 It is **disabled by default**.
 > If you are running into storage issues make sure that autoscaling is enabled for a simple and easy fix.